ajmeyghani/webpack-book/chapters/chapter7-examples/2-webpack-react.md

 ...
 ```

+### Adding the Main File

-Because our main file is going to contain some JSX, we are going to name the file `main.jsx`:
+Because our main file is going to contain some JSX, we are going to name the file `main.jsx`.
+Let's create it in the `src` folder:

 ```bash
 touch src/main.jsx